Parenting Arrangements

 When considering Parenting Arrangements and making Parenting Orders, the Court must regard the best interests of the child(ren) as the paramount consideration.

-How to Determine a Child’s Best Interests
+How to Determine What is in a Child’s Best Interests

-• The capacity of each parent to provide for the needs of the child (including emotional and intellectual needs).
+• The capacity of the child’s parents and/or caregivers to provide for the child’s developmental, psychological, emotional and cultural needs.

 When You Agree